 So, how is employee engagement in 2021?
 Awful, considering that the vast majority of employees think businesses are highly corrupt.

 Yes, you read that right.
-Easily one of the most startling statistics to come out of Gallup's latest State of the Global Workplace Report is the fact that 69% of employees believe businesses in their country suffer from corruption.
+69% of employees globally believe businesses in their country suffer from corruption.
+That's easily one of the most startling statistics to come out of Gallup's State of the Global Workplace report.

-In fact, apparent business corruption is so prevalent that the only country without a majority of employees reporting it in the survey was Australia at 37%.
+This apparent business corruption is incredibly prevalent.
+In fact, it's so common that the only country without a majority of employees reporting it in the survey was Australia at 37%.
 The next lowest was Western Europe at 51%, East Asia at 56%, and the US and Canada at 59%.

-When employees don’t trust the company that they work for, their incentive to engage plummets.
+When employees don’t trust their employers, their incentive to engage plummets.
 They’re less likely to take their manager seriously, and more likely just to show up to collect their pay.
 If they keep showing up, that is.

 Despite stress, almost a third of employees are thriving

 It might seem odd that we saw even marginally record-breaking levels of employee life evaluation during the pandemic.
-But it’s important to remember that, while 32% of employees were thriving, an identical percentage of people lost their job or business during the pandemic.
+32% of employees may have been thriving.
+But an identical percentage of people lost their job or business during the pandemic.

-That means that, for all the employees currently thriving, those who formerly made up nearly a third of the global workforce definitely aren’t.
-It’s also important to note that people tend to look to their peers when gauging their own quality of life (the grass is always greener on the other side, etc).
+One of those thirds may have been having a good time.
+But those who formerly made up nearly a third of the global workforce definitely aren’t.
+The thing is, people tend to look to their peers when gauging their own quality of life.
+You know what they say, the grass is always greener, blah blah blah.